node-influx/node-influx/README.md

 ## Compatibility

-Version 3.x.x is compatible with InfluxDB 0.8.x

 Version 4.x.x is compatible with InfluxDB 0.9.x

+Version 3.x.x is compatible with InfluxDB 0.8.x - 3.x will no longer have updates by core contributers, please consider upgrading.

 ## Usage